paulohgv/SumUp/README.md

 # Sumup Automation Challenge

-Welcome to the SumUp Automation Challenge.
-Bellow there is some important instructions to run this project.
+Welcome to SumUp Automation Challenge.
+Bellow there is a few important instructions to run this project.

 First of all, you will need configure this requirements in your environment
 * Java 8 (https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)